ProjectNeura/leads-docs/docs/context.md

 the update phase is when the data is parsed and affects the context, having been pre-processed.

 (register_the_context)=

 ## Register the Context

-There are some components of the framework requires the context instance that are running in the background such as the [System Failure Tracer](#trace-system-failure).
-To avoid passing the context to every such component, we provide a registry system through which you only have to register once.
+There are some components of the framework requires the context instance that are running in the background such as the [System Failure Tracer](system_failure_tracer).
+To simplify the process, avoiding passing the context to every such component, we provide a registry system through which you only have to register once.

 :::{important}
 You can only register once.